Wdesk cloud app

 Note: Learn more about organizational structure.

-Step 5: Verify that the SSO is working
+Step 5: Verify SSO is working

-1. Sign in to your Google Admin console.
+1. Sign in with a super administrator account to the Google Admin console.

 1. Close all browser windows.

-3. Enter your username and password.
+3. Select your account and enter your password.

 Google, Google Workspace, and related marks and logos are trademarks of Google LLC.
 All other company and product names are trademarks of the companies with which they are associated.